-Every dish I’ve tried from Sanctuary Bistro brings my taste buds to new realms of flavor and dimension I’ve never explored before.
-Chef Barry Horton is a classically trained chef who spent years refining his craft at The Stanford Inn, a well-known vegan eco-resort in Mendocino.
+This recipe comes from Chef Barry Horton, a classically trained chef who spent years refining his craft at The Stanford Inn, a well-known vegan eco-resort in Mendocino, California.
 There he learned to embrace organic, sustainable, vegan, locally harvested ingredients, which grew to be quite a passion.
-Two kiddos later, Chef Barry and his wife Jennifer opened his restaurant Sanctuary Bistro and published Sanctuary Bistro’s Recipes for Everyday Living Cookbook.
+Chef Barry and his wife Jennifer Horton went on to open a vegan fine dining restaurant called Sanctuary Bistro in Charlotte, North Carolina.
+This recipe comes from their cookbook, Sanctuary Bistro’s Recipes for Everyday Living Cookbook.

 This flavorful appetizer made from simple whole foods ingredients will make any mushroom lover squeal with delight!
 Impress your guests with these vegan stuffed mushrooms!